Our Arbitration Rules

 The award shall be made promptly by the arbitrator and, unless otherwise agreed by the parties or specified by law, no later than 14 calendar days from the date of closing the hearing.

-(a) Any award shall be in writing and signed by a majority of the arbitrators.
+(a) Any award shall be in writing and signed by the arbitrator.
 It shall be executed in the form and manner required by law.

 (b) The arbitrator need not render a reasoned award unless the parties request such an award in writing prior to appointment of the arbitrator or unless the arbitrator determines that a reasoned award is appropriate.